TaylorTheDeveloper/OPSYS_P1/README.md

 *** Error in `./Shell': double free or corruption (top): 0x0000000000c2f110 *** Aborted (core dumped)
         - Must exit multiple times from shell.

+    - Occasionaly commands that require a param get hung up, such as wc without a specified file